 TAVOLA MO: real power in a small body.

-Tavola Total Mirror-NEW
+Tavola Total Mirror

 The new mirrored radiator which completes Tavola collection.
 It has been presented for the first time during Fuori Salone 2015

 Oreste and Emma, designed by Andrea Crosetta, are a pair of extremely iconographic radiators designed to heat and bring a touch of gaiety to your home.

 Designed for the bathroom area, where they can act as bathrobe warmers, they also fit perfectly with ‘pop’ style public spaces like restaurants, bars and fashionable night spots.